yuvaldori/gigaspaces-wiki-jekyll/xap97/the-space-notifications.markdown

 {% endtabcontent %}
 {% endinittab %}

-# Listening for Space Mode Changed Events
+# Space Mode Changed Events

 When a remote client is interested to receive events when a space instance changing its runtime mode (from primary to backup or vise versa), it should implement the `SpaceModeChangedEventListener`.
 See below how: